tig/winprint/docs/install.md

 Go to [Releases](https://github.com/tig/winprint/releases).
 Copy the install script from the release page an paste into a PowerShell console.

-Once installed, *winprint* can be started from the Start menu or command line (`winprint.exe` as a traditional console app or `out-winprint` as a PowerShell CmdLet).
-The installer adds *winprint* to the `PATH`.
+Once installed, *winprint* can be started from the Start menu or as PowerShell CmdLet (`out-winprint`).
+The installer adds *winprint* to the `PATH`, but does _not_ automatically add an `import-module` command to the Powershell profile.

 ### On Linux